 Examples of high-quality deer feeders are the Moultrie Pro Hunter Quick Lock Feeder Kit, JKL Outdoors Spyder Deer and Wildlife Gravity Feeder Attachment, and On Time 11113 Lifetime Elite Feeder Timer.

-But with the above mentioned deer feeder plans, you can save money and create a personalized feeder that perfectly suits your needs.
+With the above mentioned deer feeder plans, you can save money and create a personalized feeder that perfectly suits your needs.